Wildcare Tasmanian Nature Conservation Fund Grants

 How to apply

-To be eligible to apply for funding from the Tasmanian Nature Conservation Fund, the applicant must be a Wildcare group, Wildcare member, or a partner organisation, and must have obtained all endorsements and permits relevant to the proposed conservation project.
+To be eligible to apply for funding from the Tasmanian Nature Conservation Fund, the applicant must be a Wildcare group, individual Wildcare member, not-for-profit organisation, established partner, or social enterprise.
+Applicants must have obtained all endorsements and permits relevant to the proposed conservation project.
 See the latest TNCF Grant Guidelines.

 To assist volunteer wildlife rehabilitators in preparing an application, further details are contained in the TNCF Information for Wildlife Rehabilitators.

-All applicants are required to complete the TNCF Grant Application Form and include copies of all quotations, endorsements, and permits with the submission.
+All applicants are required to complete the online TNCF Grant Application Form and include copies of all quotations, endorsements, and permits with the submission.
+The TNCF Grant Application Form will become available when the grant round is open.

 Frequently asked questions